-I declare that, to the best of my knowledge and belief, in relation to the audit for the financial year ended 31 December 2022 there have been:
+As auditor for Melbourne Business School Limited for the year ended 31 December 2023, I declare that, to the best of my knowledge and belief, there have been:

-- i. no contraventions of the auditor independence requirements as set out in the Australian Charities and Not-for-profits Commission Act 2012 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.
+- no contraventions of auditor independence requirements of the Australian Charities and Not-for-profits Commission Act 2012 in relation to the audit. - no contraventions of any applicable code of professional conduct in relation to the audit.